UniMath/agda-unimath/src/group-theory/saturated-congruence-relations-monoids.lagda.md

-# Saturated congruences on monoids
+# Saturated congruence relations on monoids

 ```agda
 module group-theory.saturated-congruence-relations-monoids where